-What is svchost.exe in Windows 10?
+What is svchost.exe in the Windows 11/10 operating system?
 Why do I see multiple instances of svchost.exe processes running in my Task Manager?
 How do I find out basic information, like the name and description for each svchost process?
 Why is svchost.exe constantly running?
 Why does my svchost show high Disk or CPU usage?
 This article will attempt to answer these questions.

 What is svchost.exe in Windows 11/10

 Svchost stands for Service Host.
-It is a .exe executable operating system critical file which is located in the System32 folder.
+It is a .exe executable operating system critical file that is located in the System32 folder.
 When Windows starts up, it checks the Windows Registry and makes a list of Services or groups of Services that it has to load.

 You, therefore, see multiple such svchost.exe running at the same time.
 This grouping of services also assists in better control and debugging should the need arise.
 Services run in svchost are implemented as dynamically linked libraries or dll files.